rahulachari/PropCast-Agent/README.md

 - There is **no easy tool** to analyse market trends without expertise
 - First-time buyers and investors **miss opportunities** due to lack of insights

-**PropCast Agent fixes this** by giving anyone — technical or not — a data-driven platform to understand, predict, and act on real estate market trends.
+**PropCast Agent fixes this** — giving anyone a data-driven platform to understand, predict, and act on real estate market trends.

 ---